Yen firmer as disappointing U.S. data trips dollar

 The euro also lost ground against the yen, reaching a three-week trough of 141.50 as the common currency retreated further from a five-year high of 145.675 set late last month.
 It was last at 142.05.

-Against the dollar, the euro bounced to $1.3633 from a one-month low of $1.3572 after two measures of activity in the U.S. services sector showed slower growth in December.
+Against the dollar, the euro bounced to $1.3633 (8308 pence) from a one-month low of $1.3572 after two measures of activity in the U.S. services sector showed slower growth in December.

 Traders said the reports gave some investors an added excuse to take profits on long dollar positions, following the footsteps of currency speculators who had already done so in the week ended December 31.